nargund/e-commerceProgram/README.md

 ## Project Management

 Throughout this assignment, project management techniques were applied.
 A Requirement Traceability Matrix (RTM) was created to map the project requirements and ensure their fulfillment.
 Additionally, user stories were created to define specific features and functionalities.
-You can find the attached files for the RTM and user stories in the repository [rtm and user stories](rtm_UserStories.xlsx).
+You can find the attached files for the RTM and user stories in the repository [rtm and user stories excel file](rtm_UserStories.xlsx), [rtm.pdf](rtm.pdf), [user stories.pdf](userStories.pdf).

 ## Data Source